zemarkow/freq2notename/README.md

 ## Introduction and Getting Started

-### Please see the guide PDF for installation instructions and tutorials with screen photos!
+### Please see the guide PDF (coming soon) for installation instructions and tutorials with screen photos!

 Welcome to freq2notename!
 This is a software package for converting audio frequencies into musical note names and vice versa.
 This functionality has several uses, including checking the tuning of musical instruments and transcribing sheet music notation from audio recordings and their spectrograms.